-There has never been a more important time in our history to champion, protect and represent consumers, because for some. things have never been more difficult.
-Health, lives, livelihoods and finances were disrupted in ways few could have imagined.
-This has been compounded by the threat of widening inequality and disparity in consumer experiences, set to continue for
+There has never been a more important time in our history to champion, protect and represent consumers.
+Health, lives, livelihoods and finances have been disrupted in ways few could have imagined.
+This has been compounded by the threat of widening inequality and disparity in consumer experiences, set to continue for some time.